Barabasi-Lab/AI-Bind/README.md

 Existing ML models for binding prediction use databases like DrugBank, BindingDB, Tox21, Davis, Kiba, Drug Target Commons etc. These datasets have large bias in the amount of binding and non-binding information for proteins and ligands.

 The ML models learn the topology of the protein-ligand interaction network and use the degree information of the nodes while predicting.
-Many nodes having only positive or only negative pairs end up being over-predicting as binding or non-binding.
+Many nodes having only positive or only negative annotations end up being over-predicting as binding or non-binding.

 We use shortest path distance in the interaction network to generate negative samples for the nodes (proteins and ligands) which creates balance between the amount of positive and negative interactions for each protein and ligand.